stacks-network/docs/src/pages/write-smart-contracts/hello-world-tutorial.md

   Counter
 ```

-Next, you'll be asked to name the folder that will be created for the project.
+Next, you are asked to name the folder that is created for the project.
 Hit ENTER to accept the default:

 ```bash
 ?
 Project name: (clarity-hello-world)
 ```

-Wait a few seconds until all project dependencies are installed.
-Once completed, you will see a new folder on the left side of the screen (`clarity-hello-world`).
-This is where your new Clarity project can be found.
+Wait a few seconds while all project dependencies install.
+Once completed, you can see a new folder on the left side of the screen (`clarity-hello-world`).
+This is where your new Clarity project is located.
 Open the project folder and get familiar with the structure.

-## Step 3: Review the contract
+## Step 3: review the contract

 Inside the project folder, open the `contracts/hello-world.clar` file.

-You will see that the program and each statement is enclosed in `()` (parentheses), and the smart contract consists of two functions.
+You can see that the program and each statement is enclosed in `()` (parentheses), and the smart contract consists of two functions.

 ```clarity
 (define-public (say-hi)